sciencehistory/kithe/guides/modelling.md

   * (not yet complete) Assets additionally have "derivatives" (thumbnails, transformations), which are usually automatically generated.
   * Kithe::Asset roughly corresponds to a samvera "FileSet" plus it's "File" object.
 In PCDM terms, it's kind of an "Object" combined with a single "File".
 Unlike in samvera/PCDM, an Asset belongs to at most _one_ parent work.
 This makes the implementation a lot simpler, easier to make performant, and allows an Asset to more easily inherit certain things, like permissions, from it's parent.
 We believe this is sufficient for a large swath of apps; an app that needs a many-to-many children/membership relationship would have to add that modelling itself.
   * It is expected you will have at least one subclass of Kithe::Asset.
 This is where you define derivatives, you can also add custom metadata or other customizations here.
+  * An Asset _can_ belong to a Collection with member/parent, possibly for custom use for collection thumbs or other metadata.
+This is not intended for ordinary collection "membership" though.

 **Kithe::Collection** is a group of Kithe::Works.
 The association between collection and work is many-to-many, a work can be in several collections.
 This can use an n-to-m join-table "contains" association.
 A work has `contained_by` association; a collection has a `contains` association to it's member works.